Semi-derived Ringel-Hall algebras and Drinfeld double: Hereditary categories with tilting objects

-Again we will use freely the notions of left $\cx$-approximations, minimal left $\cx$-approximations, and $\cx$ being covariantly finite in $\cb$, which are the obvious duals of the notions given above.
+Again we will use freely the notions of left $\cx$-approximations, minimal left $\cx$-approximations, and $\cx$ being covariantly finite in $\cb$, which are the duals of the notions given above.
 We say that $\cx$ is \emph{functorially finite} if it is both covariantly finite and contravariantly finite.
-It is easy to see that $\add T$ is functorially finite for any object $T\in\cb$.
+It is well known that $\add T$ is functorially finite for any object $T\in\cb$.